bencline1/Allpix_GaAs/doc/usermanual/getting_started.md

 [fig:telescope]

-An example configuration file describing a setup with one CLICpix2 detector and two Timepix @timepix models is the following:
+An example configuration file describing a setup with one CLICpix2 detector and two Timepix[^14] models is the following:
 Figure [fig:telescope] shows a visualization of the setup described in the file.
 This configuration is used in the rest of this chapter for explaining concepts.